mattsurkov/Inventory-Automation/README.md

  - Saves the updated inventory to a CSV file and displays items requiring restocking.

 Soon to include:
-  -Database integration support
+ - Database integration support
-  -API integration support
+ - API integration support